Courage Classic FAQs

 Q. Where do I park my car?

-Upon arrival at the start, you will be instructed by volunteers from Children's Trust Foundation on where to park for the weekend.
-24 hour security is provided through Monday evening.
+Upon arrival at the start, you will be instructed by volunteers from Parent Trust Foundation on where to park for the weekend.
+24 hour security is provided through Monday afternoon.

 Q. How do I get my luggage at the end of each day?